visionect/assignments/backend/01-image-gallery/README.md

 - You have the freedom to decide the methods for saving/restoring application state after restart.
 - The building and running process should be well documented.

-Web application and database should run inside separate docker containers.
+Web application and database (if any) should run inside separate docker containers.
 Create ``Dockerfile`` that bundles web application and ``docker-compose.yml`` file that runs all needed containers.
 Apart from having ``docker`` and ``docker-compose`` installed, there should be no special installation requirements on host machine.

 Entire app should run by executing: